V5.2 is a way of interfacing the Access Network (AN) to the Local Exchange (LE)

 Requirements to V5.2 interface protocols were defined in ETSI, and ETS 300-347-1 standards and G.965 ITU-T recommendations.

-V5.2 interface contains from 1 to 16 Е1 streams with 2,048 kbps transfer rate and provides for subscriber load concentration.
+V5.2 interface contains from 1 to 16 Е1 ports with 2,048 kbps transfer rate and provides for subscriber load concentration.

 One V5.2 interface can support up to 3,000 PSTN ports or 1,500 ISDN basic access ports.
-In addition both PSTN and ISDN ports can use the same E1 streams.
+In addition both PSTN and ISDN ports can use the same E1 interfaces.

 What is V5.2 interface?
 This is an interface that supports user access to telecommunications networks.